-Carter graduated Phi Beta Kappa from the University of Texas at Austin before moving on to attend Harvard Law School, where she prepared for a trial practice by successfully competing as a member of the Ames Moot Court Competition.
+Carter graduated Phi Beta Kappa from the University of Texas at Austin before moving on to attend Harvard’s John F. Kennedy School of Government and Harvard Law School, where she prepared for a trial practice by successfully competing as a member of the Ames Moot Court Competition.

 Carter began her legal career as a litigator at the one of the state’s largest and most reputable law firms, Vinson & Elkins.
 Carter was part of a team of trial lawyers who handled multi-million-dollar cases in commercial litigation, securities, class action, and products liability.